SamiNaqvi/SamiNaqvi/README.md

 - 👋 Hi, I’m @SamiNaqvi
-- 👀 I’m interested in enhancing my coding skills, and learning day by day!
+- 👀 I’m specifically interested in AI and ML enhancing my skills day by day!
-- 🌱 I’m currently learning python, java, and C.
-- 💞️ I’m looking to collaborate on creative and unique projects.
+- 💞️ I’m looking to collaborate on creative and unique project and get hands on experience in solving real world problems.
-- 📫 How to reach me ... can reach me on any of my social my ig is @saminaqvi_
+- 📫 How to reach me ... can reach me on my LinkedIn linked beloew :)

 ## 🌐 Socials: